Discover the Soul of Shona Culture

 Meaning:

 New things are in the foot” or “You get new experiences by moving to different locations,” encouraging travel, exploration, and stepping out of your comfort zone to find new opportunities and perspectives, rather than staying stagnant.
+Literal Translation: “New things are in the foot | shoe.

 Deeper Insight:

-Deeper Meaning: It’s about the idea that to find new things, learn new lessons, or achieve new results, you must be active and move, literally or figuratively, to new places or stages in life.
+It’s about the idea that to find new things, learn new lessons, or achieve new results, you must be active and move, literally or figuratively, to new places or stages in life.
 Application: It can apply to seeking new job opportunities, understanding different cultures, or progressing in life by taking action rather than waiting for things to happen.

 Chitaurirwa Mbare Dzekumusana.